 These were a cinch to pull together.
 I pop everything into the slow cooker, forget about it for a few hours, and then give it a quick shred with tongs (it’s fall-apart tender!).

-You could certainly dress them up with shredded lettuce, tomatoes, cheese, sour cream, etc. I think the meat and veggies mixtures is so flavorful these don’t need much more than a tortilla and a little salsa or guacamole (because EVERYTHING is better with guacamole).
+You could certainly dress them up with shredded lettuce, tomatoes, cheese, sour cream, etc. I think the meat and veggies mixture is so flavorful it doesn’t need much more than a tortilla and a little salsa or guacamole (because EVERYTHING is better with guacamole).

 I’ll also say that as much as we love these as tacos, the beef is equally delicious in burrito bowls (with these sweet potatoes), rice bowls, taco salads, or tucked into baked sweet potatoes.

-My FAVORITE Slow Cooker: I always get questions about slow cookers when I post a slow cooker recipe.
+MY FAVORITE SLOW COOKERS: I always get questions about slow cookers when I post a slow cooker recipe.
 I swear by this one.
 It’s programmable, has a lid clip (no more sloshing if you need to transport it), and even has a thermometer you can program so that your slow cooker switches to WARM mode when the meat reaches the right temperature (which means NO overcooked, dried out meat–Holla!).
 Target and Amazon typically have the best prices.

-PALEO Notes: if you’re eating paleo or doing a Whole30, this beef recipe is 100% paleo approved.
+PALEO + WHOLE30 NOTES: if you’re eating paleo or doing a Whole30, this beef recipe is 100% paleo approved.
 Instead of serving it in tacos, make a giant taco salad heaped high with salsa and guacamole, stuff a baked sweet potato, or serve it in burrito bowls (with these sweet potatoes!) and your favorite taco toppings.

 If your slow-cooker has a removable crock, you can prep this the night before.
 Follow all steps up until cooking and refrigerate overnight.
 The next morning, put the crock in the slow cooker, set it to low, and you’re ready to go!